Sargam-Ghorela/IntelliJ/secondGit.md

 to make a new branch-- git branch <name>

+git checkout branchname  to switch branches

+git checkout -b newbranchName   swithcing to new branch and cretaing it on the same time

 to switch to the newly created branch. git checkout branch_name

 downstream          upstream
 local [remote].     remote[github,bitbucket,gitlab]